 8. Monopoly

 Monopoly is a classic board game suitable for adults and even the elderly.
-This is because it is not just a game not of chance, but also strategy.
+This is because it is not just a game not of chance but also of strategy.

-Monopoly is a strategy game, meaning it is good for practicing problem-solving and decision-making skills.
-Likewise, it is a game that elders will surely love because they have the experience and wisdom necessary to win.
+Monopoly is a strategy game that is good for practicing problem-solving and decision-making skills.
+Likewise, it is a game that elders will love because they have the experience and wisdom necessary to win.

 Pros